Anusreya2007/Anusreya2007/README.md

 ---

 A B.Tech CSE (AI/DS) student with a strong foundation in Python and C programming.
-I explore vulnerability assessment and security research as part of my journey to deepen my technical skills.
-My goal is to learn, share knowledge, and contribute to building a safer digital world.
+Passionate about coding, building real-world projects, and exploring the intersection of AI and technology.
+On a journey to learn, create, and contribute to the tech world.

 <a href="https://www.linkedin.com/in/anusreya-pm-2800213aa/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>